GaijinEntertainment/DagorEngine/prog/gameLibs/daRg/_doc_dev/input_architecture.md

 Separate from `isInputActive()`.
 This is the OS window focus state.
 Checked in:
 - `updateGamepadCursor()` — don't move cursor when window is unfocused
-- `MousePointerPos::setMousePos()` — don't write to HID driver when unfocused
+- `MousePointer::commitToDriver()` — don't write to HID driver when unfocused
-- `MousePointerPos::update()` — don't sync cursor or apply deferred moves
+- `GuiScene::updatePointers()` — don't sync mouse cursor or apply deferred mouse moves
 - `onJoystickBtnEvent()` — guard hotkey/click/navigation processing

 ---